hetzneronline/community-content/tutorials/deploy-elk-stack-with-docker/en.01.md

 ## Conclusion

 That’s it!
 You should have a working ELK stack running with Docker Compose.
-Next steps would be to add log exporters such as filebeat or check out the [official documentation](https://www.elastic.co/guide/index.html).
+Next steps would be to add log exporters such as Filebeat or check out the [official documentation](https://www.elastic.co/guide/index.html).

 ##### License: MIT